nosana-ci/learn.nosana.com/docs/deployments/intro.md

 ---

 # Deployments
-To run your AI workload on the Nosana network, you'll need to create deployments.
+To run your AI workload on the Nosana network, you'll need to create <Glossary term="Deployment">deployments</Glossary>.

 ## What is a deployment?
 Deployments enable you to run <Glossary term="Container">containerized</Glossary> applications on the Nosana distributed computing network.
 Each deployment consists of: